7 Essential Tips for Indexing in Search Engines

 Tip 7 – Use other traffic channels to improve visibility

-As part of your marketing, promote your site on social media platforms and other search engines, such as YouTube and Pinterest, etc. This can help drive traffic to your website, which signals to the search engine that your content is engaging, which will in turn help search engines discover your site and increase visibility.
+This signals to the search engines that your content is engaging, which will in turn help search engines discover your site and increase visibility.

 ✅ NEXT STEPS – need help from a pro?
 Ask an SEO expert.